US Secretary of State Antony Blinken calls on PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Wednesday welcomed President Joe Biden's strong commitment to strengthen the India-US strategic partnership during a meeting with US Secretary of State Antony Blinken.
+Prime Minister Narendra Modi on Wednesday welcomed President Joe Biden's strong commitment to strengthen the India-US strategic partnership when US Secretary of State Antony Blinken called on him.

 ''Good to meet US Secretary of State @SecBlinken today.
-I welcome President Biden's strong commitment to strengthen the India-US Strategic Partnership, which is anchored in our shared democratic values and is a force for global good,'' the prime minister tweeted.
+I welcome President Biden's strong commitment to strengthen the India-US Strategic Partnership, which is anchored in our shared democratic values and is a force for global good,'' Modi tweeted.

-Blinken called on Modi after holding wide-ranging talks with External Affairs Minister S Jaishankar.
+Prime Minister Modi said that the societies of the US and India share a deep commitment to the values of democracy, freedom and liberty, and the Indian diaspora in the US has contributed immensely to the enhancement of bilateral ties, according to a statement by the prime minister's office.

-The talks covered a range of issues including the situation in Afghanistan, Indo-Pacific engagements and COVID-19 response mechanism among others.
+In the meeting, Modi conveyed his warm greetings to President Biden and Vice President Kamala Harris and his appreciation for the initiatives taken by President Biden including those related to the Quad, COVID-19 and climate change. ''The prime minister noted that the India-US Strategic Partnership will be of even greater global significance in the coming years, in the context of the challenges posed by COVID-19, global economic recovery and climate change,'' the statement said.

 Blinken also held talks with National Security Advisor Ajit Doval with a focus on taking the relationship to the ''next level''.
 The US Secretary of State arrived here on Tuesday evening on a two-day visit with an extensive agenda for talks.